Who the Hell Is Juliette?

-The film was filmed in Cuba, Mexico, and the United States.

 Plot

-Who the Hell is Juliette? begins with Yuliet Ortega saying that her name on the title card, Juliette Ortega, is misspelled and demanding that it is corrected.
-The director immediately complies and the card is corrected to Yuliet Ortega.
+Who the Hell is Juliette? begins with Yuliet Ortega saying that her name on the title card, "Juliette Ortega", is misspelled and demanding that it is corrected.
+The director immediately complies and the card is corrected to "Yuliet Ortega".
 Ortega is a 16-year-old girl who is being taken care of by her grandmother.
-Her mother committed suicide, while her father left his family and went to the United States.
+Her mother committed suicide, while her father left the family and went to the United States.
 Ortega became a jinetera to support herself.

 During the shooting of a music video, Ortega meets 23-year-old Fabiola Quiroz who is a Mexican model.
 Both Quiroz and Ortega have been abandoned by their fathers and are deeply scarred by what has happened.

 Director Carlos Marcovich organizes a reunion for Ortega and her father, who lives in New Jersey.
 Finally, to save Ortega from street prostitution, Fabiola Quiroz helps her arrange a modeling interview.

 Salma Hayek and Francesco Clemente make guest appearances in the documentary.